kennytm/dbgen/Template.md

 * **INTERVAL 30 MINUTE**

     Creates a time interval.
-The inner expression should be a number (can be negative).
-Valid units
+The inner expression should evaluate a number (can be negative).
+Valid units are:
-    are:

     - MICROSECOND
     - MILLISECOND